 - If you quote an image, there must be a discussion of the content (in copyright law this is called Erläuterung des Inhalts).
 The image that is specifically addressed supports your text argumentation and has a supporting function.
 However, your argument also works without the quoted image.
 Even if the image "only" supports, it should not be superfluous.
-Furthermore, there should be a proportionality between size and content function (if you only want to use a detail of the image, see.
-Editing of Lichtbildwerke and Lichtbilder p.
+Furthermore, there should be a proportionality between size and content function (if you only want to use a detail of the image, see Editing of Lichtbildwerke and Lichtbilder p.
 10).
 It is not sufficient if you quote an image or several images as mere illustration. - As the conditions for an image citation are similar to those of a text citation, it can be helpful to work out how you would proceed with a text quote. - Name the author, title of the work and source (illustration credits) as well as the photographer (e.g. p.
-9; the credits were noted by the institution as a citation requirement). - Generally speaking, any released or published image can be cited.
+9; the credits were noted by the institution as a citation requirement). - An image quotation exists only if it is not separated from its context and thus from its explanation.
+Without your explanatory presentation text, for example, images that you cite on your presentation slides are no longer covered by the citation; this is especially important if you want to make presentation slides publicly available. - Generally speaking, any released or published image can be cited.
 But only if it meets the requirements for an image quotation; a string of copyrighted images, you only discuss on a superficial level or which are merely nice to have, will not qualify as an image quotation.
 At the same time, the image quotation often remains unused as a possible option, e.g. in a publication, due to legal uncertainty for authors and/or the lack of suitable images.